Prashantprocoder/intermediate-1/README.md

 Solidity Smart Contract with Error Handling:-
 This repository contains a simple Solidity smart contract demonstrating the use of require(), assert(), and revert() statements for error handling.

+require: Used to enforce conditions that must be met for a function to execute.
+assert: Used to assert conditions that should always be true.
+If false, it indicates an internal error.
+revert: Used to revert execution and provide an error message.
+These mechanisms are crucial for ensuring the correctness and safety of smart contracts running on the Ethereum blockchain, helping to prevent unintended behavior and potential security vulnerabilities.

 Smart Contract
 The smart contract, ErrorHandling, includes three functions: